shawnmckinney/py-fortress/README-CLI-AUTH.md

-# py-fortress Command Line Interpreter (CLI) README AUTHENTICATION and AUTHOTIZATION
+# Command Line Interpreter (CLI) README for AUTHENTICATION and AUTHOTIZATION testing

 For RBAC0 system management testing.
 _____________________________________________________________________________